Terms and conditions

 e.
 “Customer” means the purchaser of Services, being either an Organisation or an Individual, and, where the context so requires “Customer” also includes Attendees.

 f.
-“DP Legislation” means all applicable laws and regulations relating to the processing of personal data and privacy including the General Data Protection Regulation (Regulation (EU) 2016/697), Data Protection Act 2018, and any statutory instrument, order, rule or regulation made thereunder.
+“DP Legislation” means all applicable laws and regulations relating to the processing of personal data and privacy including the UK GDPR, Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2003 (SI 2003 No. 2426), and any statutory instrument, order, rule or regulation made thereunder.

 g.
 “Group Course” means a Course booked by an Organisation, for the benefit of its staff or other members of the Organisation, and held at a location chosen by the Organisation.